-The squared shoulder, the half-hidden head, and the gentle, humble and wise position of the arms and hands seem to tell you all you need to know about him.
+The old Pakistani man on the right (above) seems to be suffering from osteoporosis, and from a side view he'd probably appear like a question mark.
+The squared shoulder, the half-hidden head, and the gentle and wise position of the arms and hands seem to tell you all you need to know about him.
 This is an exceptional amount of information, even for a back shot.

 The girl in green (above, left) is wearing a light and airy, unpretentious house dress.
 The hairstyle is neat and practical, the attitude of the body is confident and contented.
-She's a likable person, all the more because she appreciates the visual impact of wrinkles!
+She's a likable person, all the more because she appreciates the positive visual impact of clothing wrinkles!

 Osteoporosis (above) again, though a milder case.
 The jacket is modest but not unfashionable, and the hat is color co-ordinated.
 High-heeled boots.
-Maybe this woman used to be an artist.
+Maybe this woman is an artist.
 The spindly legs disappearing up into the jacket, come to an odd end at the top where the hips are unexpectedly wide.
 It creates a mystery, which is a very considerate thing to do for the people who walk behind you.

 You see lots of back shots like this (above) in drawings made a hundred years ago.
 The jacket is tight around the shoulders with gravity pulling down loose fabric in the back.
 It's the perfect suit for a tall, older man on the go, someone who was used to thinking on his feet and giving orders.
 The interior volume of the umbrella makes a perfect contrast.
 He's taking large, manly strides.

 The woman on the right (above) is earthy and self-confidant, probably more intelligent than people give her credit for.
 She's independent, proud that she thinks for herself, maybe not open as open to new ideas as she should be.
 I always think this is a wrong life strategy.